sifive/meta-sifive/README.md

 1. There is no CPUFreq support enabled on HiFive Unmatched.

-2. OpenEmbedded Core (and thus meta-sifive) does not support eCryptFS or any other file system without long file names support.
+2. OpenEmbedded Core (and thus meta-sifive and freedom-u-sdk) does not support eCryptFS or any other file system without long file names support.
 File systems must support filenames up to 200 characters in length.

 3. BitBake requires UTF-8 based locale (e.g. `en_US.UTF-8`).
 You can choose any locale as long as it is UTF-8.
 This usually happens in containers (e.g. ubuntu:18.04).
 You can verify your locale by running `locale` command.
 On Ubuntu 18.04 you can change locale following these instructions: